Quansight-Labs/free-threaded-compatibility/docs/porting.md

 it is a valid choice to initially support free-threading while still exposing possibly unsafe operations if users use the library unsafely.

-For pure Python packages, a racey algorithm might result in unexpected exceptions or silently incorrect results.
-Projects shipping extension modules might additionally see crashes or trigger undefined behavior.
-See [the section on supporting native code](porting-extensions.md) if you are curious about supporting compiled Python extensions in the free-threaded build.

 For your libraries, we suggest to focus on thread safety issues that only occur with the GIL disabled.
-Any non-critical preexisting thread safety issues can be dealt with later once the free-threaded build is used more.
+Any non-critical pre-existing thread safety issues can be dealt with later once the free-threaded build is used more.
 The goal for your initial porting effort should be to enable further refinement and experimentation by fixing issues that prevent using the library at all.